aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 It is well known that correlation does not imply causation.
 What appears less known among medical scientists is that negative/0 correlation also does not imply lack of causation, even though that [seems obvious to statisticians](https://stats.stackexchange.com/questions/221936/does-no-correlation-imply-no-causality).
 The reason for both is the same: confounding variables can alter the impact of the variables being tested in *either* direction: they can both increase or decrease the correlation from the causal strength.
+The only way that obviously works is to do a Randomized Controlled Trial (RCT), where we toss a coin to determine whether someone gets the vaccine or a placebo.
+In a large trial, randomization can ensure that all confounders are about the same in both vaccine and placebo groups.
+All other methods require making a lot of assumptions which are certainly worthy of questioning.
 My concern is not theoretical: in the field of medical drugs and nutrition, there are many, [many cases](https://chat.openai.com/share/783eb0d4-2cb6-4390-959a-49d7634b4384) where some intervention (e.g. Vitamin E, Hormone Replacement Therapy) was found to be slightly helpful in large observational studies but turned out to be ineffective or even somewhat harmful in large RCTs, which can reliably judge causality.
 I will summarize those cases and sketch the parallels with the vaccine safety evidence.
-But first, lets get back to the above MMR study.
+Even though I believe that live-virus vaccines like MMR do NOT cause autism because of other data -- including RCTs -- that Offit/Hotez do not cite, because MMR is the most studied vaccine for autism and other vaccines have even worse quality safety data, I will use the above observational study to illustrate the pitfalls of relying on observational studies (instead of RCTs) for proving safety, as Offit and Hotez do.

 The negative correlation seen above may be because of one of the many possibilities (not an exhaustive list):
 1. MMR genuinely has nothing to do with autism